sbpappas/Password-Manager/README.md

+README

-This is a simple java password manager.
+This is a simple encrypted Java password manager.
+It stores data between sessiosn for seamless use.

+Potential future expansions:
 Currently it is file-based, but hope to expand to store passwords in a database.
+A GUI for a friendlier user experience.